Kashi Ashram Fire Pujas

 * Note: many of our pujas are scheduled according to the Hindu calendar which is based on the cycles of the moon.
 For programming reasons, our pujas are then scheduled on the closest Saturday to that date.

-This puja is held close to the new moon in February.
+This puja is held close to the new moon in February or March.
 On this night we celebrate the night of Lord Shiva, the great yogi who grants love and protection to all.
 This night is considered to be one of the holiest nights of the year.

 swami bhagawan nityananda's birthday (march)